The Baroda Crisis: Traditional perspective

 Traditionally, most notably put forward by Ian Copland, the Baroda Crisis can be viewed as a demonstration of governmental rivalries of British India.
 'Official warfare' had long been occurring between the existing presidencies of Bombay and Calcutta, however, the Baroda crisis intensified the conflicts.
-Aitchinson, the Foreign Secretary, believed that India should be more centralised, which lead to Calcutta increasingly attempting to break into Bombay's sphere of influence.
+Aitchinson, the Foreign Secretary, believed that India should be more centralised, which led to Calcutta increasingly attempting to break into Bombay's sphere of influence.
 This was worsened by a series of reforms which meant that Bombay no longer had the power to appoint the Resident of Baroda.
 Bombay's poor handling of the Baroda crisis allowed Calcutta a convenient excuse to assume all of Bombay's powers.

-Bombay's key failing was its indecision, which ultimately allowed the crisis to develop far more that it otherwise would have done.
+Bombay's key failing was its indecision, which ultimately allowed the crisis to develop far more than it otherwise would have done.
 Phayre had been established as unfit for residency long before the crisis began, but due to the volatile political situation, he was allowed to remain.
 This is because, if Bombay removed Phayre, it would appear that they could not control their staff, and therefore strengthen Calcutta's case for centralisation.
-When Bombay finally took the decision to remove Phayre, it was made far too late.
+When Bombay finally took the decision to remove Phayre, it was far too late.

 Modern perspective

 British historian Judith Rowbotham has put forward the view that, when looked at from a postcolonial perspective, the Baroda Crisis should primarily be viewed as a miscarriage of justice.
-Rowbowtham posits that rather being tried by a jury, the Gaekwar of Baroda was convicted via an enquiry, meaning that the Raj was ultimately allowed to decide if he should be convicted.
+Rowbowtham posits that rather than being tried by a jury, the Gaekwar of Baroda was convicted via an enquiry, meaning that the Raj was ultimately allowed to decide if he should be convicted.
 Furthermore, the Gaekwar could be found guilty under reasonable suspicion, rather than the more stringent requirements of a criminal trial.
 If the Gaekwar had been tried fairly, there is no doubt that the verdict would have been 'innocent'.
 Rowbotham argues that this verdict could then be used as a warning to princes of other states.